Indonesia lays groundwork for transfer of Grasberg mine to local control

-JAKARTA, Jan 12 (Reuters) - Indonesian regional and central government officials on Friday signed an agreement with state holding company PT Inalum that lays the foundation for the transfer of Freeport-McMoRan Inc’s giant Grasberg copper mine to local control.
+JAKARTA (Reuters) - Indonesian regional and central government officials on Friday signed an agreement with state holding company PT Inalum that lays the foundation for transfer of Freeport-McMoRan Inc’s giant Grasberg copper mine to local control.

-Indonesia and Papua have long pushed for greater control over Grasberg and the new ownership structure may ease tensions over spoils from the world’s second-biggest copper mine, which has been a focal point for local separatists.
+Indonesia and Papua have long pushed for greater control over Grasberg and the new ownership structure may ease tensions over spoils from the world’s second-biggest copper mine, a focal point for local separatists.

-Indonesia and Freeport agreed in principle in August to set up the U.S. company’s rights to Grasberg under a new mine license system from an existing contract of work, and the American miner said it would divest up to 51 percent of its local unit to “Indonesia interests”.
+Indonesia and Freeport agreed in principle in August to set up Freeport’s rights to Grasberg according to a new mine license that replaces an existing contract of work.
+The American miner also said it would divest up to 51 percent of its local unit to “Indonesia interests”.

-Under the agreement signed on Friday, Papua Provincial Government and the Mimika Regency will jointly own rights to a 10 percent share in PT Freeport Indonesia (PTFI) once they have been divested, the Finance Ministry said in a statement.
+Under the agreement signed Friday, Papua provincial government and Mimika regency will jointly own rights to a 10 percent share in PT Freeport Indonesia (PTFI) once they have been divested, Finance Minister Sri Mulyani Indrawati said at a press briefing.

-“This portion of share ownership rights is for the interests for the indigenous land owners and members of the community facing permanent impacts,” the statement said.
+“This portion of share ownership rights is for the interests for the indigenous land owners and members of the community facing permanent impacts (from the mine),” she said.

-“The agreement signed today is a strategic step forward in efforts to acquire shares divested by PTFI,” it said.
+“The government hopes to improve the performance of PTFI and give maximum benefits to the Papuan and Indonesian people,” Indrawati said.

+The agreement allows the Indonesian parties to act as a consortium in the acquisition, funding for which will be provided by Inalum and will not be taken from the central or regional government budgets, Indrawati said.

 A Jakarta-based spokesman for Freeport Indonesia declined to comment on the matter.